shapely/shapely/docs/manual.rst

 .. note::

-  The :meth:`buffer` method is used to produce approximately circular polygons in the examples of this section; it will be explained in detail later in this manual.
+  The :meth:`~object.buffer` method is used to produce approximately circular polygons in the examples of this section; it will be explained in detail later in this manual.